Elehuris Montero Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in MLB.

-- The Cardinals have the 19th-ranked team ERA across all league pitching staffs (4.78).
+- The Cardinals have a 4.97 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs given up (nine total, one per game).
+- The Cardinals surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- The lefty last pitched on Tuesday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing four earned runs while giving up 10 hits.
+- In his last time out on Wednesday, the righty threw six innings against the Atlanta Braves, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.